kurianbenoy/kurianbenoy-website/_posts/2019-05-14-Monoliths_microservices.md

 Load balancers - imp for monoliths, Microservice is a buzz-word (Monolith is easy for start and is a predated technology)

-##Micoservices
+## Micoservices

 - Testing all things when project increases, agile increases
 - increase time for uptime
 - Using new technologies is easy
 - Language support is main thing like R, JS, Python

+### Disadvantages:
-Disadv: 1) Different protocols, things lke that
+- Different protocols, things lke that
-2) It's a distributed computing, so there is a lot of myths is here:
+- It's a distributed computing, so there is a lot of myths is here:
 - All services has same IP, the network use VPC for various microservices.
 The UI if made network is reliable with both Photos and videos.
 Then broken it creates problem
 - Assuming lattency is 0, stupid and create architecutre limitations
 - Assume bandwidth is infinity,